Imagbe-altschool/First-tinyuka-repo/Readme.txt

-This is the first of the readme
+This is the first of the readme it talks about how to commit files